ExtendRealityLtd/VRTK/DOCUMENTATION.md

 ### Overview

-Attaching the script to a game object will allow you to interact with it as if it were a horizontal or vertical slider.
+Attaching the script to a game object will allow the user to interact with it as if it were a horizontal or vertical slider.
 The direction can be freely set and auto-detection is supported.

 The script will instantiate the required Rigidbody and Interactable components automatically in case they do not exist yet.